By Colleen Wheeler | Tuesday, January 11, 2011

 Share this article:

-Tags: Photoshop, Deke McClelland, Deke's Techniques, Branding, Type
+Tags: Branding, Deke McClelland, Deke's Techniques, Photoshop, Type

 You can change your email preferences at any time.
 We will never sell your email.
 More info